MarkCBell/bundles/README.txt

 However, this should be used with caution.
 In many cases SnapPy could not tell if two bundles were isometric and so although these lists are complete they likely contain duplicates.

-To generate a new census, install dependencies and compile the packages extensions by running:
+To generate a new census, install dependencies, compile the packages extensions and make the folders for outputting data by running:
     $ pip install -r requirements.txt
     $ python setup.py build_ext --inplace